Andrew Johnson, Bill Clinton, and Donald Trump were the only three U.S. presidents to ever be impeached — although Richard Nixon came close.

 There were some civil repercussions for Clinton, including the inability to practice law for five years and some fines.
 In December 1999, one year after Clinton’s impeachment, two-thirds of the American public said the impeachment trials had been harmful to the country.

-The Impeachment Inquiry Of President Donald Trump, 2019
+The Two Impeachments Of President Donald J. Trump

 President Donald Trump is just the fourth U.S. president to face the impeachment process.
-And if the Senate votes to remove him from office, he’ll be the first president to be directly ousted by Congress.
+But early this year, he also became the first to be impeached twice.

-Trump’s opponents have been calling for his impeachment practically since day one of his presidency, but the current impeachment inquiry was kick-started when an anonymous whistleblower submitted a letter to the intelligence community’s inspector general alleging that Trump had urged Ukraine’s president to investigate former Vice President Joe Biden, a potential opponent in the 2020 presidential race, and his son Hunter.
+Trump’s opponents called for his impeachment practically since day one of his presidency, but the first impeachment inquiry was kick-started when an anonymous whistleblower submitted a letter to the intelligence community’s inspector general alleging that Trump had urged Ukraine’s president to investigate former Vice President Joe Biden, his eventual opponent in the 2020 presidential race, and his son Hunter.

 This all supposedly happened in a phone call on July 25, at a time when Trump was holding up $400 million worth of military aid to Ukraine.